 - To register for the entrance test for Kendrick School you must complete the Kendrick School online registration process.
-This will register your child to sit the entrance examination for entry into Year 7 in September 2024 and sit the examination on Saturday 16th September 2023 at Kendrick School. - Online registration to take the admission tests opens on Monday 1st May 2023. - The link to the online registration form can be found on our website www.kendrick.reading.sch.uk under Admission/Admission into Year 7 in September 2024 or from the link on the home page. - Kendrick School has its own contract with GL Assessment and there will be no sharing of 11+ scores with any other schools. - In order to submit a registration form you will need: - A valid email address - A recent digital photo of your daughter (head and shoulder shot)

-- Access to a computer or tablet and connection to the internet; registration cannot be completed from a mobile phone. - If you do not have access to a computer or a tablet to complete the online registration form please contact Kendrick School well in advance of the deadline (1st July 2023).
+This will register your child to sit the entrance examination for entry into Year 7 in September 2026 and sit the examination on Friday 19th September 2025 at Kendrick School. - Online registration to take the admission tests opens on Thursday 1st May 2025. - The link to the online registration form can be found on our website www.kendrick.reading.sch.uk under Admission/Admission into Year 7 in September 2026 or from the link on the home page. - Kendrick School has its own contract with GL Assessment and there will be no sharing of 11+ scores with any other schools. - In order to submit a registration form you will need: - A valid email address - A recent digital photo of your daughter (head and shoulder shot) - Access to a computer or tablet and connection to the internet - If you do not have access to a computer or a tablet to complete the online registration form please contact Kendrick School well in advance of the deadline (1st July 2025).